As used in the constitution and bylaws of the West Virginia Society of Professional Surveyors the following terms shall have the following meanings:

 All the aforementioned members, except Correspondence Members, shall receive membership rates at Society activities.

-The classifications and annual dues for membership in the Society shall be as follows:
+The classifications and dues for membership in the Society shall be as follows:

 Section 3.
 The dues for membership in the Society shall include a one-year subscription to the official publication of the Society.

 Section 5.
-Notices for annual society dues renewal shall be sent to each member a minimum of thirty (30) days prior to the beginning of the calendar year in which they are due.
+Notices for society dues renewal shall be sent to each member a minimum of thirty (30) days prior to the beginning of the calendar year in which they are due.

 Section 7.
 A member may become eligible for a special disability membership with waiver or reduction of dues after meeting the requirements as set forth in Section 8 of this Bylaw.